obamwonyi/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd : this is the script used to print the absolute path of the current working directory
+This is the file that has all the shell basics tasks.